 By uniting individual members efforts, Jack and Jill of America, Inc. has built a strong, cohesive organization that positively impacts the lives of children, families and communities.
 Jack and Jill success is based on the depth of commitment, vision and confidence of its members.

 We are a membership organization of mothers with children ages 2 to 19, dedicated to nurturing future Leaders by supporting children through leadership development, volunteer service, philanthropic giving and civic duty.
-Jack and Jill is divided into 235 local chapters within 7 geographical regions in the United States.
+Jack and Jill is divided into over 238 local chapters within 7 geographical regions in the United States.